 ISRAEL WRIGHT (2000): For more than 20 years, he has held volunteer leadership posts in business, social service, cultural, AIDS, and African American organizations.
 His photographs of community life, including the lives of leathermen, African Americans, and persons with AIDS, have been widely published.
-He is corporate secretary of Team Chicago and has served as the Federation of Gay Games' vice president for membership.
+He is corporate secretary of Team Chicago and has served as the Federation of Gay Games' officer of technology.